AdaptiveKineticMonteCarlo

 Default: ‘akmc’.

-• write_log (bool) – Whether or not the log that records the outcome for each search should be written.
+• write_log (bool) – Whether the log that records the outcome for each search should be written.

 Default: True.

-• write_searches (bool) – Whether or not the objects for each search (e.g. saddle point, NEB, or MD) should be written.
+• write_searches (bool) – Whether the objects for each search (e.g. saddle point, NEB, or MD) should be written.

 Default: True.

-• write_markov_chain (bool) – Whether or not the MarkovChain object should be written.
+• write_markov_chain (bool) – Whether the MarkovChain object should be written.

 Default: True.

-• write_kmc (bool) – Whether or not the KineticMonteCarlo object should be written.
+• write_kmc (bool) – Whether the KineticMonteCarlo object should be written.

 Default: True.